 We've had a number of people asking which lenses and camera we use, so we thought it made sense to have the answers on here permanently and maybe give you some ideas for your own camera bag.

 We're street photographers (although self-taught and amateur) and now viewed as Instagrammers too, yet the fact that we haven't gotten around to updating our crop-frame DSLRs means that our kit is within the reach of anyone within even a passing interest in photography.
-And whilst we are constantly wanting to buy more lenses, the three that we carry will allow you take take excellent photos in almost any situation - whether it's the old man at a market stall, the stunning landscape on your hike or cool photos of your new buddies and you having fun.
+And whilst we are constantly wanting to buy more lenses, the four that we carry will allow you take take excellent photos in almost any situation - whether it's the old man at a market stall, the stunning landscape on your hike or cool photos of your new buddies and you having fun.